womenbuildweb3/30daysofweb3.xyz/curriculum/en/9-wrapping-up/0-intro-to-lens.md

 ## Next step: Building with Lens

 Now that we've learned a bit about how the Lens Protocol works, we'll learn how to build a Lens-compatible dApp in the next page!
+Tweet by clicking the button on this page and let Stani, the founer, know you're building on Lens!

 ---